 Carolina College of Biblical Studies

 ROI Score: 17/100 · Poor Value

-Carolina College of Biblical Studies scores 17 (Poor Value) on the CampusROI scale — the lowest tier in this batch.
+Carolina College of Biblical Studies scores 17 (Poor Value) on the CampusROI scale - the lowest tier in our dataset.
 The Scorecard reports a 0% completion rate and a payback period of 999 years (a sentinel value indicating the earnings premium score is 2 on a 100-point scale, meaning graduates earn less than the typical high school graduate).
 Median 10-year earnings of $24,581 are below the national median for workers without any college education.
 Median debt is $25,750 with no debt-to-earnings ratio reported.
 Repayment rates are entirely null.
 Data completeness is 0.80, meaning key metrics are missing.
 Enrollment is 159 students in Fayetteville, NC.
 The Pell grant rate of 53.3% indicates a majority of students receive need-based federal aid.
 Faculty salary data is not reported.
 Scorecard does not report admission rates, test scores, or program-level earnings data beyond what is noted.
 This institution exists to serve students seeking Christian ministry formation; the economic metrics confirm that it does not produce competitive labor market outcomes.

+Carolina College of Biblical Studies